Jose Mari Chan: Business career

 He is the chairman and chief executive officer of Binalbagan-Isabela Sugar Company Inc. (BISCOM) and A. Chan Sugar Corporation as of 2018.

 Upon encouragement of his father, Chan became involved in the family business in 1967 right after he graduated from Ateneo.
 He later inherited the business from his father.
 Chan has described his business career as his second priority behind his family affairs and ahead of his music career.
 In 1975, he had to move to the United States in relation to his family's sugar business and returned to the Philippines in 1986.

 Personal life

 He is married to Mary Ann Ansaldo and has five children, who have inherited their musical talent from him.
 His daughter, Liza, has been featured in several duets with him.
-His sons Joe & Mike Chan formed a musical duo and released their debut album in 2019 under Star Music.
+His sons Joe and Mike Chan formed a musical duo and released their debut album in 2019 under Star Music.
 Although currently based in and residing primarily in Metro Manila with his family, Chan maintains his homes in Iloilo and Cebu.
 Chan is a devout Roman Catholic.
+Jose Mari Chan is also an honorary alumnus of Central Philippine University in his hometown in Iloilo City.